 - Spring Semester - Mid January - Late May

 - Fall Semester - March 15

 Study Abroad Coordinator: Katherine Pruess (firstname.lastname@example.org)

 Ireland's economy has been growing at a rate above European Union (EU) levels, making it an increasingly popular location for investment.
 Over 1,200 companies from all over the world have chosen Ireland as their base to do business both locally and on a global scale.
 Over the last two decades, Ireland has welcomed investment from a wide range of business sectors, including electronics and engineering, pharmaceuticals and healthcare products, computer software, financial services and a range of internationally traded services.
 Dublin has been at the center of Ireland's phenomenal economic growth, making it an excellent place to study business.

-Students participating in this program are required to take five courses.
+Students studying at UCD take between four and six modules (classes) per semester.
 Students will be charged Northeastern undergraduate tuition for 16 credits.
-Should a student decide to transfer back a fifth course, he or she will then be charged an overload fee as defined on the Northeastern University Registrar’s website.
+Should a student decide to transfer back a fifth (or sixth) course, he or she will then be charged an overload fee as defined on the Northeastern University Registrar’s website.
 Please note: See Cost section for additional Study Abroad fees.

 If you are interested in enrolling in a course not in our database, please send this course for evaluation.